-The DfE/ESFA restricted funds grants consists of PE Sports Grant and Universal Infant Free School Meals (UIFSM).
+The DfE Group restricted funds grants consists of PE Sports Grant and Universal Infant Free School Meals (UIFSM).
 All income streams were fully spent in the year.

-Other Government grants consists of Special Educational Needs Additional Allowance which was fully spent in the year.
+Other government grants consists of High Level Needs funding which was fully spent in the year.

-Parents & Friends Association (PFA) donations relate to amounts given to the school for specific purposes.
-At the year end £970 was unspent.
+Parents & Friends Association (PFA) donations relate to amounts donated to the school for specific purposes.
+The income was fully spent in the year.

-Catering income consists of school dinner money contributed to the school which was fully spent in the year.
+Catering income consists of school dinner money contributions treated as restricted by virtue of the statutory obligation to provide pupil meals linked to the school funding agreement.
+The income was fully spent in the year.

-The pension reserve relates to the school's share of the deficit of the Leicestershire County Council's (LCC) Local Government Pension Scheme.
+The pension reserve relates to the school's share of the deficit of the Leicestershire County Council's Local Government Pension Scheme.